HussainAther/philosophy/neuro/comptheory.md

 property.

-We may consider the network theory of meaning (or holistic theory or conceptual-role theory) such that the meaning of an expression plays a role in its internal representatinoal economy.
+We may consider the network theory of meaning (or holistic theory or conceptual-role theory) such that the meaning of an expression plays a role in its internal representational economy.
 This way it relates to sensory input and behavioral output.
 Meaning is relational as an expression's meaning is a function of its inferential and computational role in a person's internal system.
-A robot that behaves like a human is still subject to the quesitno of whether those thoughts it generates have the same meaning that represent our own meaning.
+A robot that behaves like a human is still subject to the question of whether those thoughts it generates have the same meaning that represent our own meaning.
 Assigning meaning to the internal states of a robot would be applying a double standard arbitrarily with no useful purpose.
 The robot's internal machinery doesn't change that it believes, wants, and understands things.
 The robot's intentional states depend